Condzi/rt/notes/plan.md

   - [X] pipeline setup, first shader that outputs a simple texture
   - [X] use indices instead of pointer to the materials in code
   - [X] pack and send RT data to GPU
-  - [ ] port CPU code to GPU (should be easy, since we have this rt_loop_balanced already)
+  - [X] port CPU code to GPU (should be easy, since we have this rt_loop_balanced already)
-    - [?] random number generation
+    - [X] random number generation
     - [X] Ray, Hit Info
     - [X] hit_sphere
     - [X] materials functions
-    - [ ] actual detection loop
+    - [X] actual detection loop

-@todo: be more specific
+    - [ ] debug why tainted shadows do not appear??? reflections weird in general.

+# November
+- [ ] Extra
+  - [ ] use iGPU for ImGui and stuff, and dedicated for RT so it wont hang
+  - [ ] moving camera using on-screen controls
-- [ ] 3D models form quads
+  - [ ] 3D models from quads?

-# October
-Writing the thesis document.

 Miscellaneous
 - [ ] Editor
 - [ ] 3D immediate pipeline (to preview objects/scene in editor)
-- [ ] Profiling
-- [ ] Optimizing

-Simulation aspect:
-- flag simulation
-- water simulation
-- smoke simulation
-- some deformation? how about car physics stuff from Kamil?